iTwin/mobile-sdk-android/README.md

 ./gradlew --no-daemon assembleGitHub publishToMavenLocal
 ```
 #### Notes
+- These instructions are specific to MacOS (or Linux), on Windows use `gradle.bat` instead.
 - The `assemble` task copies the AAR file using `wget` whereas the `assembleGitHub` task uses the `gh` CLI.
 - The file is large and is downloaded from the Releases, so it takes a little while.
 - The `publishToMavenLocal` tasks publishes the AAR file to the local Maven repository (`~/.m2/repository`) so it can be used by the next step.